William Morison (1781–1851)

-General Sir William Morison KCB FRS FRSE (1781 – 15 May 1851) was a Scottish Liberal Party politician and professional soldier.
+General Sir William Morison KCB FRS FRSE (1781 – 15 May 1851) was a Scottish Whig Party politician and professional soldier.

 Life

 He was born in central Scotland in 1781.

-Trained as an officer in the British army he rose to the rank of General in the Madras Artillery.
+Trained as an officer in the British Army he rose to the rank of General in the Madras Artillery.
 In 1826 he appears as a Major operating in Goa.
 He was also the Chief Commissioner of Mysore.
 Whilst in India he served as a Member of the Supreme Council of India.
 He retired this post in 1839 and was replaced by Major General William Casement.

 He was elected at the by-election of February 1842 as the Member of Parliament (MP) for Clackmannanshire and Kinross-shire.

 He was returned unopposed in 1847.

 He was created a Knight Commander of the Order of the Bath by Queen Victoria in 1848.